dosisod/skull/README.md

 ## Setup

-Before you build, you will need to install some common development packages, and LLVM 13.
+Before you build, you will need to install some common development packages, and LLVM 14.

 #### Ubuntu

-Note: the `llvm-13-dev` package is only available in impish (21.10) or jammy (22.04).
-If you want to use this in 20.04 or earlier, you will need to add the [LLVM APT repositories](https://apt.llvm.org/) to your system (untested), or build from [source](https://github.com/llvm/llvm-project#getting-the-source-code-and-building-llvm).
+Note: the `llvm-14-dev` package is only available on Ubuntu Jammy (22.04).
+If you want to use this in 21.04 or earlier, you will need to add the [LLVM APT repositories](https://apt.llvm.org/) to your system (untested), or build from [source](https://github.com/llvm/llvm-project#getting-the-source-code-and-building-llvm).

 ```
-$ sudo apt install llvm-13-dev build-essential git xxd
+$ sudo apt install llvm-14-dev build-essential git xxd
 ```

 You can also drop in `clang` instead of `gcc` (`gcc` is included in